Record oil output cuts fail to make waves in coronavirus-hit market

 “Outside the government reserve stockpiling, which is highly guarded information, commercial reserve managers at national oil firms will only look at the economics and tankage space available to decide purchases,” said the official, referring to commercial reserve departments under state refiner Sinopec and PetroChina.

-These commercial reserve centres operate independently from the SPR, the official said, and often act as a swing supplier to state oil refineries by loaning crude to plants at a higher price and making a profit when retrieving them at a lower cost.
+These centres operate independently from the SPR, the official said, and often act as a swing supplier to state oil refineries by loaning crude to plants at a higher price and making a profit when retrieving them at a lower cost.

-“China may be recovering, but China needs to export product to balance (its market), and therefore will ultimately be constrained given this is a demand, not supply-led issue,” said Energy Aspects analyst Chauhan.
+“China ... will ultimately be constrained given this is a demand, not supply-led issue,” said Energy Aspects analyst Chauhan.

-Elsewhere, India is diverting 19 million barrels of Middle East oil from state-run companies to SPRs to help refiners to offload surplus oil, three sources said, declining to be identified, citing company policy.
+Elsewhere, India is diverting 19 million barrels of Middle East oil from state-run companies to SPRs to help refiners to offload surplus oil, three sources said.

 Reporting by Florence Tan and Chen Aizhu in Singapore, Yuka Obayashi and Aaron Sheldrick in Tokyo, Nidhi Verma in New Delhi and Sonali Paul in Melbourne, additional reporting by Shadia Nasralla in London; Editing by Kenneth Maxwell and David Goodman